scalar-labs/scalardl/docs/applications/escrow-payment/README.md

+> [!CAUTION]
+>
+> The `docs` folder has been moved to the centralized documentation repository, [docs-internal](https://github.com/scalar-labs/docs-internal).
+Please update this documentation in that repository instead.
+>
+> To view the ScalarDL documentation, visit [ScalarDL Documentation](https://scalardl.scalar-labs.com/docs/).

 # ScalarDL Escrow payment CLI

 The following is a simple Java CLI application to try out and test [ScalarDL](https://github.com/scalar-labs/scalardl).
 PicoCLI is used as a CLI framework.